saulcova3/saulcova3/README.md

 ## Hi there 👋

 I'm Saúl and i like data.
-It helps me to earn knowledge by building stories (and to do the creepy math i'm unable to do somewhere else 😁).
+It helps me to gain knowledge by building stories, but what i mainly enjoy about its' ecosystem is that i can do the creepy math i'm unable to do anywhere else 😁.

 About me:
-- I mainly work in Python and Javascript 🐍
+- I mainly work in Python and SQL, with a little bit of Javascript 🐍
-- My favorite part of working on a project is the data cleaning and wrapping 🧹
+- I'm a huge fan of documenting and cleaning 🧹
-- I rather black tea over coffee 🧋
+- I prefer black tea over coffee 🧋

 ## Working experience ⚙